Table of Contents[Hide][Show]

 Don’t go low-carb, either.
 The thyroid needs carbohydrates to make and convert hormones.
 Dr. Alan Christianson, a thyroid expert, recommends consuming carbs at night though, which goes against normal advice.
 Carbs at night helps to regulate your cortisol and other hormones, promoting better sleep, and also helping you avoid feeling hungry!

 Supplements can also aid in healing, but make sure your healthcare provider recommends them and knows what you’re taking.
 Iodine and other “thyroid support” supplements might worsen Hashimoto’s.
+Dr. Alan Christianson has a line of products that have had a tremendous impact on those suffering with thyroid conditions.

 Personal Care Products